Lakshya-Coder/hextra-testing/content/_index.md

 ---
-title: My Site
+title: Minimalist config, by Lakshya Seth
 toc: false
 ---

-This is the landing page.
+This is the documentation of config for i3wm setup.

 ## Explore